aws-samples/aws-codeguru-reviewer-cicd-cdk-sample/README.md

       continue-on-error: false
       with:
         s3_bucket: {BUCKET_NAME}
-        # build_path: ./build/libs # Set a build directory if you want security findings for Java.
+# Set a build directory where your build system put the jar/class files if you
+# want security findings for Java.
+For Gradle, the default build path is:
+#        build_path: ./build/libs

     # This upload the recommendations into GitHub's Security Tab.
 Before you can start using
     # this feature you need to set up GitHub Code Scanning for your repository: